shorthouse-lab/binding_ddg/README.md

 #### Also included in this repository are examples of use-cases and analysis:

-* Barnase_barstar - Calculation of the effects of single and small groups of mutations on binding DDG
+* Barnase-barstar - Calculation of the effects of single and small groups of mutations on binding DDG

 * SPOP-BRD3 - Calculation of evidence of mutational selection of binding DDG in large-scale genomic data using an expected distribution